kimden/stk-code/README.md

 ## What is SuperTuxKart 2.0 Tyre Mod Edition (TME)?

 STK TME is a SuperTuxKart mod by Nomagno that introduces some limited race simulation elements, namely arcade versions of tyre degradation and fuel systems.
 Its overall aim is to arrive at configurable and that can improve long (6 laps all the way to 200 laps) races and provide more opportunities for tournament formats and friendly competitions.
 It is not concerned with casual players in its default configuration, though it makes sure not to make any casual-unfriendly choices that can not be disabled easily enough through configuration files or the (currently very primitive) in game UI.

-A summary of the information below can be found in a new "**Tyres**" tab in the in-game help menu.

 Features:
 - Backplunger patch: In STK 2.0 and 1.0, the plunger item, when shot backwards, blocks the hit player's viewport.
 This sucks.
 It has been changed to instead remove the items of the hit player.
 It hence changes from an annoying item to a disarment item if the player behind takes too long to aim their cake or bowl.